canSAS-org/canSAS2012/canSAS2012/docs/source/examples.rst

 is not appropriate), it is proposed to name more than one uncertainty dataset in the *@uncertainty* attribute.
 The first member in this list would be the principal uncertainty.
+The *@basis* attribute can be used to further describe each uncertainty.
 One example be:

 .. code-block:: text